 half-time are eligible for in-school deferment.

 Charges, including tuition and fees, that are set and billed by the university.
-For residential students,
+For

-these also include room and board.
+residential students, these also include housing and food.

 A federal student loan for which, in some cases, a borrower is not responsible for

 paying the interest while in an in-school period, a grace period or a deferment period.

 A federal student loan for which the borrower is fully responsible for paying the